-Resolution 9: Approval of the remuneration policy for directors of the policy for the remuneration of directors, approves, pursuant to part II of Article L. 22-10-32 of the French Commercial Code, the policy for the remuneration of directors as presented in Chapter 2.5 of the Universal Registration Document 2020.
+Resolution 9: Approval of the remuneration policy for directors

+The Annual General Meeting, voting in accordance with the quorum and majority voting requirements for Ordinary General Meetings, having considered the corporate governance report referred to in Article L. 225-37 of the French Commercial Code describing the elements of the policy for the remuneration of directors, approves, pursuant to part II of Article L. 22-10-32 of the French Commercial Code, the policy for the remuneration of directors as presented in Chapter 2.5 of the Universal Registration Document 2020.